-The high school also had a tent with various forms of drinks to help support “Project Graduation” for the kids.
+The high school also had a tent with various forms of drinks to help support “Project Graduation” for Frostproof students.

 The Outta Hand Band was truly a surprise.
 Apparently a four piece band specializing in country with some rock and pop, they were joined this particular evening by a young lady who played both fiddle and harmonica as well as a steel guitar player who knows his way around a raja bar.

-The group had a wide ranging playlist from Garth Brooks, Waylon Jennings and Brooks & Dunn to Tom Petty to a rousing rendition of Wilson Pickett’s “Mustang Sally.”
+The group had a wide ranging playlist from Garth Brooks, Waylon Jennings and Brooks & Dunn to Tom Petty and even a rousing rendition of Wilson Pickett’s “Mustang Sally.”

-Much of the crowd was up and dancing and in fact I even enticed Mrs Funmeister to joining me in tripping the light fantastic on several of the band’s slower ballads.
-We understand that in addition to their cover songs The Outta Hand Band also play a number of original compositions.
+Much of the crowd was up and dancing and in fact I even enticed Mrs Funmeister to joining me in tripping the light fantastic on several of the band’s slow songs.
+We understand that in addition to their cover songs The Outta Hand Band also play original compositions.

 Being a Valentine’s Day street dance, there was a special “photo booth.”
-The set consisted of a bench with a lighted background made up of pallets – festooned with hearts and signs.
+The set consisted of a bench with a lighted background, It was made up of pallets – festooned with hearts and signs.
 It was set up for couples (or groups) who wanted to have special selfies or photo to remember the evening.

 Indeed, along with seniors and children, there were a lot of couples who took advantage of the evening to come out for a date night and have some fun.
-Including one couple who had just celebrated their 28th wedding anniversary, having married on Valentine’s Day.
+We met couple who had just celebrated their 28th wedding anniversary, having married on Valentine’s Day.